 USA / USD

 The ISO 9001 standard is periodically reviewed and revised in order to keep it relevant and useful.
 The typical update cycle of 6-8 years had us expect a new version by 2023.
-However, ISO recently announced its surprise decision to leave ISO 9001:2015 as is.
+However, ISO surprised us twice: first in mid 2021 when ISO announced to skip the scheduled revision, and then in July 2023 when ISO changed course and announced that it would immediately commence the revision of ISO 9001:2015.

-For the first time, the International Organization for Standardization (ISO) has decided to keep its most famous management standard – ISO 9001 – unchanged during its scheduled review and revision process.
+Initially, and for the first time, the International Organization for Standardization (ISO) decided to keep its most famous management standard – ISO 9001 – unchanged during its scheduled review in 2021.

 The decision was made based on a user survey that ISO's technical subcommittee in charge of ISO 9001 conducted in 2020.
 Following the users' vote, an internal review, and a ballot among its members, the subcommittee approved the confirmation of ISO 9001:2015 without revision on 1 May 2021.